 Industries Regulations, Guidelines and Manuals

-The DSSMP and the DSSMR Outlines will be incorporated into Chapter 14 as Appendix J and K, respectively.
+The DSSMP and the DSSMR Outlines continue as part of Chapter 14, as Appendix J and K, respectively.
 Note that the text of Chapter 14 still contains significant helpful information on Surveillance Monitoring.
-A general update to Chapter 14 will be available later this year and will add reference to the outlines in Appendix J and K.

-Any comments and suggestions on the final plan can be sent to John Zygaj at firstname.lastname@example.org and copied to Bill Allerton at email@example.com.
+Any comments and suggestions on the guideline can be sent and copied to Jim McHenry at James.McHenry@ferc.gov or Bill Allerton at email@example.com